Xeiotos/ClipSync/README.md

 - The text will automatically be copied to the Windows clipboard
 - Paste on Windows (Ctrl+V)

-### File/Folder Sharing
+### File Sharing
-- Copy files or folders on MacBook (Cmd+C)
+- Copy a single file on MacBook (Cmd+C)
-- Files will be automatically transferred to the Windows temp directory
+- The file will be automatically transferred to the Windows temp directory
-- The files are stored in `%TEMP%\clipsync` on Windows
+- The file is stored in `%TEMP%\clipsync` on Windows
-- Previous files are automatically cleaned up when new files are copied
+- The file is automatically copied to the Windows clipboard
-- You can then copy the files from the temp directory to wherever you want
+- You can then paste the file wherever you want

 ## Notes
 - Both machines must be on the same local network
 - The Windows machine must have the server running to receive clipboard content
 - The MacBook must have the client running to send clipboard content
 - Always make sure the virtual environment is activated before running the scripts
-- For file sharing, ensure you have sufficient disk space in the Windows temp directory
+- Only single files are supported (no directories or multiple files)
-- The server automatically cleans up previous files when new ones are copied
+- Previous files are automatically cleaned up when new ones are copied